SpacePython12/AP-Launcher/README.md

 A custom Minecraft launcher coded entirely in python.
 This is also particularly meant for schools who have blocked essential files in order to prevent the game from running.

+**DISCLAIMER:**

+This is a passion project of mine, therefore I am NOT responsible for any punishments handed out by your network administrator for using this software.

 **Requirements:**
 * Python 3.7 or higher
 * Java 1.8 or higher